burlachenkok/exploring-python3/python_details.md

 #   in-scope: ['my_enclosing', 'my_local']
 ```

-There are several different contexts/scopes in Python as has been described in [Context in Python](#context-in-python-is-the-same-as-scopes-in-c) Section.
+These variations exist because there are several different contexts/scopes in Python as has been described in [Context in Python](#context-in-python-is-the-same-as-scopes-in-c) Section.

 ## Global and Nonlocal Variables

 In example [Variables Introspection](#variables-introspection) we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
-You should use this variable access modifiers when you're going to write to the variable and provide an interpreter and hint about what you are going to do exactly:

-* You want to define a new local variable and you provide the default value with the `=` operator
-* You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

 **global.** The global statement is a declaration that holds for the entire current code block.
 It means that the listed identifiers are to be interpreted as globals.
 Global variable scope changed immediately to the module-level binding without any intermediate outer scope, relative to the current scope.
 Also, it is impossible to assign value to a global variable without using `global`.
-Although you can refer to global variables if you want to read from them.
+You can refer to global variables if you want to read from them.

 **nonlocal.**  The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
-So nonlocal variables scope changed the scope to the outer function.
+So nonlocal variables changed the scope to the outer function.
 This is important because the default behavior for binding is to search the local namespace first.
 Names listed in a nonlocal statement must not collide with pre-existing bindings in the local scope.

+You should use this variable access modifiers when you're going to write to the variable and provide an interpreter and hint about what you are going to do exactly:

+* You want to define a new local variable and you provide the default value with the `=` operator
+* You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

-In C++/C#/Java, such nonlocal scope is impossible because in these languages you can not define a function inside another function. (except lambda)
+In C++/C#/Java, such nonlocal scope is impossible because in these languages you cannot define a function inside another function.
+Synthetically in C++ you can define lambda function inside a function, but it is a syntax sugar.
+You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
+In C++ you cannot define a function inside a function because it does not add extra expressibility.

 ## Working with Tuples